the1lab/1lab/src/Cat/CartesianClosed/Locally.lagda.md

 ```
 -->

-The idea of exponentials in a slice is pretty complicated[^sets], so
+The idea of exponentials in a slice is pretty complicated,[^sets] so
 fortunately, there is an alternative characterisation of local cartesian
 closure, which is informed by $\cC$'s _internal type theory_.